-- any current employee contributions to an approved pension fund, provident fund and retirement annuity fund; - any current employee contribution to an approved retirement annuity (private retirement annuity), if proof of the payment of such contributions has been furnished to the employer, and - any current premiums paid by the employee under a policy of insurance for education purposes (study policy contributions) to provide funds at a future date for the education or training of a child or step child at an educational institution of a public character to obtain a post-school qualification, if proof of the payment of such premiums has been furnished to the employer.
+- any current employee contributions to an approved pension fund, provident fund and retirement annuity fund, - any current employee contribution to an approved retirement annuity (private retirement annuity) if proof of the payment of such contributions has been furnished to the employer, and

-'Child' or 'step child' means any such child who on the last day of the tax year is unmarried, is not over the age of 26, is partially or wholly liable on the employee for maintenance and is not liable for the payment of normal tax during the tax year.
+- any current premiums paid by the employee under a policy of insurance for education purposes (study policy contributions) to provide funds at a future date for the education or training of a child or stepchild at an educational institution of a public character to obtain a post-school qualification, if proof of the payment of such premiums has been furnished to the employer. - 'Child' or 'step child' means any such child who on the last day of the tax year is unmarried, is not over the age of 26, is partially or wholly liable on the employee for maintenance and is not liable for the payment of normal tax during the tax year.

-The aggregate of the amounts that may be deducted in terms of a pension, provident, retirement annuity and study policy contributions may not in any year of assessment exceed the annual amount of N\$40 000.
+The aggregate of the amounts that may be deducted in terms of a pension fund, provident fund, retirement annuity fund and study policy contributions may not in any year of assessment exceed the annual amount of N\$150 000 (effective March 2022).